-Incident response (IR) refers to the systematic response to and management of events following a cyber attack or any security breach.
+What is Incident Response?Incident response (IR) refers to the systematic response to and management of events following a cyber attack or any security breach.

 It involves a series of actions and activities aimed at reducing the impact of security breaches and cyber attacks on organizations.

-A typical incident response plan includes six phases which help the affected organization recover from an attack or simply contain it once it occurs - preparation, identification, containment, eradication, recovery and lessons learned.
+A typical incident response plan includes six phases which help the affected organization recover from an attack or simply contain it once it occurs - preparation, identification, containment, eradication, recovery, and lessons learned.

-to address the six aforementioned phases, security teams should be sure to include the following:
+In building an effective incident response plan to address the six aforementioned phases, security teams should be sure to include the following:

 - The purpose of the incident response plan

 - Details on how to use the plan